michaelburns/LaunchPad/README.md

 PowerShell Web Portal

-The project is in a test stage - functionaly works, but it not erady for any production environment.
+The project is not ready for production environments and should be used for testing only.

 Currently moving project to ASP.NET 5 RC1